nvaccess/nvda/devDocs/codingStandards.md

   - E.G. `BrailleHandler`.
 * Constants should be all upper case, separating words with underscores;
   - E.G. `LANGS_WITH_CONJUNCT_CHARS`.
+  - Avoid unnecesary shared prefixes in constants.
+Instead, use an enum for related constants.
 * Event handlers are prefixed with "event_", subsequent words in camel case.
   Note, `object` and `action` are separated by underscores.
   - E.G.: `event_action` or `event_object_action`.